geronimo-iia/template-python/README.md

 About this project:
 * It's a fork from [Jace's Python Template](https://github.com/jacebrowning/template-python).
-* Sphink related configuration came from [](https://medium.com/georgian-impact-blog/python-tooling-makes-a-project-tick-181d567eea44)
+* Sphink configuration came from [](https://medium.com/georgian-impact-blog/python-tooling-makes-a-project-tick-181d567eea44)
-* It's a [pep-0518](https://www.python.org/dev/peps/pep-0518/) started, after a lot of reading about Python...
+* It's a [pep-0518](https://www.python.org/dev/peps/pep-0518/) starter kit, after a lot of reading about Python...